Adaptive Scaling of Policy Constraints for Offline Reinforcement Learning: Method

-This section details the concrete implementation of ASPC.
-Compared with the original TD3+BC algorithm, ASPC introduces only two modifications: (i) a redesigned critic network, and (ii) a learnable scale factor~$\alpha$.
+To make ASPC practical, we instantiate it on top of the TD3+BC backbone with only two modifications: (i) a redesigned critic network, and (ii) a learnable scale factor~$\alpha$.
 All other network components and hyperparameters remain unchanged.
 See Appendix~\ref{para:hyperparameters} for a full specification.

 Recent studies show that deeper critics \cite{kumar2022offline,lee2022multi} and the insertion of LayerNorm between layers \cite{nikulin2023anti,ball2023efficient,tarasov2024revisiting} can mitigate Q-value over-estimation and improve stability.
 Following this evidence, we extend the TD3+BC critic from two to three hidden layers and insert a LayerNorm after each layer.
 An ablation of this choice is provided in Section~\ref{para:robust_critic}.